Implicate-X/ImplicateX.TinyCLR.Drivers.Codec.Vs1053/README.md

 🤝 Contributing

-Pull requests welcome.This driver is intended as a reference implementation for stable, reproducible audio pipelines under TinyCLR OS.
+Pull requests welcome.
+This driver is intended as a reference implementation for stable, reproducible audio pipelines under TinyCLR OS.